lifinance/contracts/README.md

 ---

 ### Developer Problems<a name="developer-problems"></a>

 **Too many bridges** to educate yourself about.
 It'd be good to have access to all of them and getting good guidance from people and algorithms that are specialized.

-➔ Li.Fi does that.
+➔ LI.FI does that.

 **Bridges are still immature** so it's good to have not only one bridge but fallback solutions in place.
 Immaturity comes with security risks, insufficient liquidity and a lot of maintenance overhead.

-➔ Li.Fi maintains all bridge connections, gives you access to multiple ones and handles fallbacks and decision-making programmatically.
+➔ LI.FI maintains all bridge connections, gives you access to multiple ones and handles fallbacks and decision-making programmatically.

 **Bridges are most often not enough**.
 You also need DEXes/DEX aggregators as bridges are limited to stable-coins and native currencies.

-➔ Li.Fi not only aggregates bridges, but also connects to sorts of DEX aggregators and if not available, the DEXs directly in order to find the best swap possible to arrive at the desired token and to allow to start the whole process with any asset.
+➔ LI.FI not only aggregates bridges, but also connects to sorts of DEX aggregators and if not available, the DEXs directly in order to find the best swap possible to arrive at the desired token and to allow to start the whole process with any asset.

 ---

 ### Solution<a name="solution"></a>

 A data mesh of cross-chain liquidity sources: cross-chain liquidity networks, bridges, DEXes, bridges, and lending protocols.

-As a bridge and DEX aggregator, Li.Fi can route any asset on any chain to the desired asset on the desired chain, thus providing a remarkable UX to their users.
+As a bridge and DEX aggregator, LI.FI can route any asset on any chain to the desired asset on the desired chain, thus providing a remarkable UX to their users.

 All of this will be made available on an API/Contract level which comes as SDK, iFrame solution, and as a widget for other developers to plug directly into their products.
 No need for users to leave your dApps anymore.

 ## How It Works<a name="how-it-works"></a>

 Our [API](https://apidocs.li.finance/) and [SDK](https://docs.li.finance/official-documentation/integrate-li.fi-natively/li.fi-sdk) allow dApps and dApp developers to request the best routes for a desired cross-chain swap.
 Our backend will calculate the best possible routes based on the transaction fees, gas costs and execution duration.